chengji253/Multiple-fixed-wing-UAVs-flight-simulation-platform/README.md

 At this point, it is necessary to use a more realistic fixed-wing flight control model to simulate the real UAV flight state.
 This is the reason why I built this platform.

 In fact, Matlab has a simulation tool for fixed-wing UAVs( [Matlab fixed-wing UAV tool ](https://ww2.mathworks.cn/help/uav/ref/fixedwing.html
 )), but the official documentation is small, and it is not very convenient to use, and the animation display can only show one aircraft.
-In short, it is not convenient to use.
+In short, it is not good enough.

 The code mainly refers to Randal's "Small Unmanned Aircraft Theory and Practice", which the flight control principle used in code I hardly understand.
 My job is to integrate them and  show them inside one screen.
 As a person who does planning, you don't have to figure out all the underlying control principles.